suttonpd/iris_spectrumwars_modules/README.md

-# Iris_Modules Project
+# Iris_SpectrumWars_Modules Project

+This repositories contains Iris modules for the "Spectrum Wars" dynamic spectrum access game and demonstration.
 Iris is a software architecture for building highly reconfigurable radio networks using a component-based design.
-The architecture comprises two repositories - Iris_Core and Iris_Modules.
+The architecture comprises separate core and modules repositories.
 Iris_Core contains the core part of the architecture such as parsers, managers and engines.
-Iris_Modules contain the components which can be used to create your software radio such as PHY-layer components and radio controllers.
+Iris modules contains the PHY-layer components and radio controllers used in "Spectrum Wars".

 ## Description